andrewx101/track_analysis/README.md

 There can be a set of *P*(*D*) data for only one lag time.
 Everytime you click `Lucy` button, the old results of *P*(*D*) is replaced by new ones.

+### The $\chi_4$ calculation
+The 4-point susceptibilities $\chi_4$ are calculated from the trajectories.
+The calculation requires Parallel Computing Toolbox.
+And you should have at least one profile for parallel computing.
+Please refer to official help of this toolbox.
+The app check if your environment support parallel computing before started.
+If so, the option of $\chi_4$ will be enabled.

+The theory behind 4-point susceptibility is not discussed here.
+Please refer to other papers, such as: Karmaker, Dasgupta & Sastry (2016), Rep. Prog.
+Phys.
+79:016601.

+Click the button $\chi_4$ to start calculation.
+If the calculation is successful, the status message is "Done!".
+Select $\chi_4$ option button and the result will be plotted.
+The result plotted is the self-part of the 4-point susceptibility, since for multiparticle tracking it is usually the only meaninful result.
+But by clicking `Save ...` button a number of results is saved.

 ### Saving data

 By clicking the `Save...` button a folder selection dialogue popup and the current calculated results will be saved into a MATLAB data file named `msd_data.mat` in the selected folder.
 If a Lucy calculation has performed an addition MATLAB data file named `PD_data_xxx.mat` in the same folder, where xxx is the lag time under which the *P*(*D*) was calculated.
-If no Lucy calculation has performed, a dialog stating this will appear after saving.
+A separated file named `chi4.mat` will be saved to the selected path.

 The `msd_data.mat` contains the following 6 vairables.